-During the year under review, the Company has adopted the amended and restated bye-laws by a special resolution passed on 23 December 2022.
-An up-to-date version of the Company's Memorandum of Association and Amended and Restated Bye-laws is available on the Company's website and the Stock Exchange's website.
+During the year under review, there was no change in the constitutional documents.
+The Company's Memorandum of Association and Amended and Restated Bye-laws is available on the Company's website and the Stock Exchange's website.

 SHAREHOLDERS' RIGHTS